Student Code of Conduct

 Rule 12.
 Involuntary Psychological or Psychiatric Withdrawal

-It shall be grounds for immediate dismissal if and when it shall be determined in the reasonable discretion of the president or vice president of Student Services of Forsyth Tech that a student poses a threat to the physical well-being of himself/herself or others or if such student has a physical, mental or emotional condition of such a nature as to disturb or disrupt the normal and usual activities of other persons on campus.
-A student shall agree to have a psychiatric evaluation when it appears to the satisfaction of the president of Forsyth Tech, or designee, that such examination is in the best interest of the student or Forsyth Tech or both.
+It shall be grounds for immediate dismissal if it is determined in the reasonable discretion of the Behavioral Intervention Team (BIT) of Forsyth Tech that a student poses a threat to the physical well-being of himself/herself or others or if such student has a physical, mental or emotional condition of such a nature as to disturb or disrupt the normal and usual activities of other persons on campus.
+A student shall agree to have a psychiatric evaluation when it appears to the satisfaction of the Behavioral Intervention Team, that such examination is in the best interest of the student or Forsyth Tech or both.

 Rule 13.
 Children in Classrooms or Shop Areas